Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field: Preliminary considerations

 \subsection{Some Gaussian inequalities}

 Next we will apply some standard Gaussian inequalities to derive much needed tightness of the maximum and Gaussian tails for the fluctuations of both $\varphi_N^{D,\wt D}$ and~$\Phi^{D,\wt D}$.
 This will be done by invoking the Fernique inequality and the Borell-Tsirelson inequality.
-First we remind the reader of the statements of these general bounds.
+We only remind the reader of the statements of these general bounds; detailed proofs can be found in references below and/or the lecture notes by Biskup~\cite{Biskup-PIMS}.